-Defining Question High (Strong) Moderate Low (Weak) 2 Support for Essentiality of KEs Are downstream KEs and/or the AO prevented if an upstream KE is blocked ?
-Direct evidence from specifically designed experimental studies illustrating essentiality for an expected modulating factor at least one of the important KEs (e.g. augments a KE leading to stop/reversibility studies, to increase in KE down antagonism, knock out or AO models, etc.) Indirect evidence that sufficient modification of at least one of the factor attenuates or stops the increase in KE downstream antagonism, knock out or AO models, etc.) No or contradictory experimental evidence of the essentiality of any of the KEs KE1 NMDARs inhibition STRONG Activation of NMDAR results in LTP, which is related to increase synaptic strength and memory formation in hippocampus (Johnston et al., 2009).
-KE2 Calcium influx decreased STRONG In CNS, many intracellular responses to modified calcium level are mediated by calcium/calmoduline-regulated protein kinases (Wayman et al., 2008).
-Mice with a mutation of calmoduline kinase II, which is abundantly found in hippocampus, have shown spatial learning impairment (Silva et al., 1992) KE3 Release of BDNF, reduced STRONG BDNF serves essential function in synaptic plasticity (Poo, 2001) and is crucial for learning and memory processes (Lu et al., 2008).
-Precursor form of BDNF and mature BDNF are decreased in the preclinical stages of Alzheimer's disease (Peng et al., 2005) KE4 Cell Injury/death, increased STRONG Several studies dealing with postnatal administration of NMDAR antagonists such as MK 801, ketamine or ethanol have shown a devastating cell apoptotic degeneration in several brain areas of animal models resulting in learning deficits (Creeley and Olney, 2013)
+Support for potentiality of KEs Defining Question High (Strong) Moderate Low (Weak) Are downstream KEs and/or the AO prevented if an upstream KE is blocked?
+Are downstream KEs and/or the AO prevented if an upstream KE is blocked?
+Direct evidence from specifically designed experimental studies illustrating essentiality of an AO for at least one of the important KEs (e.g. augments a KE leading to stop/reversibility studies to increase in KE down antagonism, knock out or models, etc.) Indirect evidence that sufficient modification of an expected modulating factor attenuates or stop/reversibility studies to increase in KE down antagonism, knock out or models, etc.) No or contradictory experimental evidence of the essentiality of any of the KEs ARs inhibition STRONG Activation of NMDAR results in LTP, which is related to increase synaptic strength and memory formation in hippocampus (Johnston et al., 2009).
+Ca 2+ influx STRONG In CNS, many intracellular responses to modified calcium level are mediated by calcium/calmodulin-regulated protein kinases (Wayman et al., 2008).
+Mice with a mutation of calmodulin kinase II, which is abundantly found in hippocampus, have shown spatial learning impairment (Silva et al., 1992) use of BDNF, used STRONG BDNF serves essential function in synaptic plasticity (Poo, 2001) and is crucial for learning and memory processes (Lu et al., 2008).
+Precursor form of BDNF and mature BDNF are decreased in the preclinical stages of Alzheimer's disease (Peng et al., 2005) Injury/death, used STRONG Several studies dealing with postnatal administration of NMDAR antagonists such as MK 801, ketamine or ethanol have shown a devastating cell apoptotic degeneration in several brain areas of animal models resulting in learning deficits (Creeley and Olney, 2013)